 Many visitors come overland from Kenya, and find Kampala's relaxed air and reputation for safety a welcome relief from the (comparative) hazards of Nairobi.
-Perhaps the biggest danger facing tourists to Uganda's capital are the Boda-boda motorcycle taxis - these should not be used, unless one has a burning desire to add the inside of a hospital room to one's Kampala itinerary.
+Perhaps the biggest danger facing tourists to Uganda's capital are the Boda-boda motorcycle taxis - these should not be used, unless the intrepid explorer has a burning desire to add the inside of a hospital room to their Kampala itinerary.

 There is little in the way of must-see attractions in Kampala itself: a former key site, the Kasubi Tombs, was extensively damaged by fire in 2009, and remains closed; while the Uganda National Museum is a pleasant afternoon diversion at best.
 The Uganda Railway Station building is worth a look, as it remains a wonderful example of grand colonial architecture.

 Some of the most appealing experiences are to be had in the city's vibrant markets.
 Owino market is a famously chaotic and eclectic place, with everything from original artworks to charity clothing for sale.
 The smaller Nakasero fresh-food market is very colourful, with fruit and vegetables from all over the region for sale, much of it unfamiliar to western eyes (and palates).
 For arts and crafts, the roadside market on Buganda Road rewards those with a keen eye, and robust bargaining skills.